-We believe in sustaining long-term same store sales growth through a combination of brand awareness, menu innovation, expansion of our delivery channels, data-driven marketing and maximizing our digital leadership position.
+We believe in sustaining long-term same store sales growth through a combination of brand awareness, menu innovation, delivery, data-driven marketing and maximizing our digital leadership position.
 Our national advertising program is funded through the Wingstop Restaurants Advertising Fund (the "Ad Fund"), a consolidated not-for-profit advertising fund for which a percentage of gross sales is collected from Wingstop restaurant domestic franchisees and company-owned restaurants to be used for various forms of advertising for the Wingstop brand.
 Domestic franchisees are required to contribute 5% of gross sales to the Ad Fund.
-The continued growth of our national advertising program since its inception in 2017 supports elevated marketing spend and premium placements through an extensive range of social media and digital marketing channels, including search engine, digital video, and social media advertising, to allow us to target core customers and create top of mind consideration with relevant, impactful messaging.
+The national advertising program supports elevated marketing spend and premium placements through an extensive range of social media and digital marketing channels, including search engine, digital video, and social media advertising, to allow us to target core customers and create top of mind consideration with relevant, impactful messaging.

-We are making focused investments in customer relationship management ("CRM") and our digital platform, which will allow us to transition from the traditional promotion-based marketing approach to a digital platform-based strategy.
+The national advertising program also supports our digital initiatives and related strategies, including our focused investments in customer relationship management ("CRM") and our digital platform, which allows us to deploy a digital platform-based marketing strategy.
 As a result of these investments, we continue to sustain digital sales above 60%.